VandersonAssis/market-place-kubernetes/README.md

 # market-place-kubernetes
-This project has all the Kubernetes' configuration files.
+This project has all the Kubernetes' configuration files to all external docker images the Market Place system uses.
+Such as MongoDB, RabbitMQ and anything else needed.

 ### Technologies Used System Wide
 - Java 12